awilli1186/wee-website/source/content/v3/style/reset.md

 name: Reset
 ---

-The reset does the bare minimum to efficiently normalize all browsers to a clean foundation to build on.
-Instead of generically resetting things that you'll immediately override Wee leverages extensive [Less variables](/style/variables) to minimize CSS output and maximize efficiency.
+The reset does the bare minimum to efficiently normalize all browsers to a clean foundation.
+Instead of generically resetting things you'll immediately override Wee leverages extensive [variables](/style/variables) to minimize CSS output and maximize efficiency.